pyphot package

 Given a colname, return a sequence of aliases associated to this column Aliases are defined by using .define_alias()

-select(fields, indices=None, **kwargs)[source]
+select(fields, indices=None, **kwargs)[source]#

 Select only a few fields in the table

-fields to keep in the resulting table
+• fields (str or sequence) – fields to keep in the resulting table

-extract only on these indices
+• indices (sequence or slice) – extract only on these indices

-tab: SimpleTable instance
+SimpleTable instance

-selectWhere(fields, condition, condvars=None, **kwargs)[source]
+selectWhere(fields, condition, condvars=None, **kwargs)[source]#

 Read table data fulfilling the given condition.